fabianonline/OctoPrint-Telegram/README.md

 **`/settings`** - Displays the current notification settings (time and height) and allows you to change them.

-**`/files`** - Lists all the files available for printing in upload folder.
-No subdirectories are not listed. and lets you download and delete them.
+**`/files`** - Lists all the files available for printing in upload folder and allows you download and delete them.
 You also can view detailed informations of the file like print history.
+If OctoPrint Version is >= 1.3.0, subdirectories are listed and you are able to move/copy files.

 **`/print`** - Will open a file dialog showing the files stored in octoprint.
 You can select a file to print it.